wenhfu/wenhfu.github.io/contents/publications.md

 - **Wenhao Fu**, Zhongwen Chen*: Superlinear convergence of an SQP-type method for nonlinear semidefinite programming, *International Journal of Numerical Analysis and Modeling*, 2020, 17(4): 592-612.

-- **Wenhao Fu**, Yu-Hong Dai*: A natural SQP algorithm for nonlinear optimization.
+- **Wenhao Fu**, Yu-Hong Dai*: A natural SQP method with potentially infeasible subproblems for nonlinear optimization.
 Submitted.

 - **Wenhao Fu**: A reduced SQP-type algorithm for nonlinear semidefinite programming with LMI constraints.
 Submitted.